Sustainability Reporting

 Aligned with the United Nation’s Sustainable Development Goal 06: Clean Water and Sanitation, our Sustainability Projects Report card for SDG 6 outlines the University's progress on key projects.

-We installed two hydro panels to demonstrate how the new renewable energy technology can be harnessed to produce clean, great tasting water and provide drinking water independence in remote and regional areas.
+- Our Rockhampton North campus features two hydro panels to demonstrate how the new renewable energy technology can be harnessed to produce clean, great-tasting water and provide drinking water independence in remote and regional areas.

 Aligned with the United Nation’s Sustainable Development Goal 7: Affordable and Clean Energy, our Sustainability Projects Report card for SDG 7 outlines the University's progress on key projects related to this SDG.

-- Electric Vehicle charging stations has been installed at the Rockhampton campus and is available for use by staff, students and community members.
+- 202 EV charging sessions at Rockhampton North campus by staff, students and community members.

 - We have committed to a Solar Energy Deal that will see 50% of its energy for the Queensland campuses sourced from renewable solar, committing to a pathway for a reduction of about 9,000 tonnes of CO2-e offset annually.